braze-inc/braze-docs/_docs/_hidden/private_betas/shopify_backfil.md

 - Braze Purchase Event
 - Customer Data

-To see what specific customer data is being backfilled, visit [Supported Shopify Customer Data](https://docs.google.com/document/d/1TYubX19ypA21DTClKytUBYqzRLHWg6y5PQUC--wiHNc/edit#heading=h.gi1xg2ysvuaq).
+To see what specific customer data is being backfilled, you can visit the [Supported Shopify customer aata](#supported-shopify-customer-data) section.
 Once you hit **Next**, the backfill will activate and start syncing over past data.

 ![][1]{: style="max-width:75%;"}